History of AVCon

 July 21st, 22nd and 23rd, 2017 – Adelaide Convention Centre

 The theme for AVCon 2017 was ‘Winter Festival’, and came with a creative short story to explain its lore.
 The story reads like an ancient Japanese folk tale.
 It casts Switch as a wandering warrior for hire who is retained to protect a small village in the middle of winter.
-He comes across a beautiful crane caught in a hunter’s trap but cannot kill it; instead, he frees it.
-Later, Ayvee is cast as a mysterious young woman who visits the village and weaves beautiful rolls of cloth for the village to sell for supplies and medicine.
-Later, Switch discovers Ayvee was the Crane he spared and that every night she plucked her own feathers to make the cloth, but upon discovering the truth, Ayvee disappears, never to be seen again.
-The villagers hold a yearly festival in her honour.
+He comes across a beautiful crane caught in a hunter’s trap, but is unable to bring himself to kill it; instead, he frees the bird.
+Later, Ayvee (cast as a mysterious young woman) visits the village and weaves beautiful rolls of cloth for the village to trade for supplies and medicine.
+Later, Switch discovers Ayvee was the Crane he spared, and that every night she plucks her own feathers to make the cloth.
+Upon revealing this, Ayvee disappears, never to be seen again.
+The villagers hold a yearly Winter Festival in her honour.

 To drive interest, members of Team AVCon write AVCon blog posts before the event to give inside looks into running the event and the people behind it.